kpiris/bcbbr/README.md

-# bcbbr
+Bitwarden CLI Bash Backup & restore

-Bitwarden CLI Bash Backup &amp; restore
+A couple of simple bash scripts to backup and restore a Bitwarden Vault, including attachments.